taostat/taostats-docs/docs/Bittensor/tokenomics/subnets-1/consensus-for-miners.md

 <Callout icon="📘" theme="info">
   ## Burning Incentive

   Incentive that is awarded to the Subnet owner hotkey (shown with a crown on taostats) is burned.
+See [Burning](doc:burning)
 </Callout>

 # Emission